I guess

 This would allow me to tell by which breakpoint I hit whether I'd safely gotten through the code, had tried to return through one of the stack underflow fake returns, or (hypothetically) had jumped to ERROR.

-JMR202410232030 note end.]
+[JMR202410232030 note end.]

-Just for comparison, let's see what that would look like with split stacks
+Just for comparison, let's see what that would look like with split stacks and, say, a literal frame pointer.
+Just for grins.
+(And you can use a separate browser window to compare by just opening this chapter again.)

 OPT LIST,SYMTAB ; Options we want for the stand-alone assembler.